ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - messageType REQUIRED.
 It MUST be the value urn:ietf:satp:msgtype:commit-ready-msg.

-- sessionId REQUIRED: A unique identifier (e.g. UUIDv2) chosen earlier by client in the Initialization Request Message.
+- sessionId REQUIRED: A unique identifier chosen earlier by client in the Initialization Request Message.

-- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)
-  used to identify the current transfer session at the application layer.
+- transferContextId REQUIRED: A unique identifier used to identify the current transfer session at the application layer.

 - hashPrevMessage REQUIRED.
 The hash of the previous message.